 Architecture & construction CTE students study the principles of designing and crafting structures.

-While a graduate from this track isn’t immediately qualified to become an architect, theyarequalified to work at an architect office or construction company.
+While graduates from this cluster aren’t immediately qualified to become an architect, theyarequalified to work at an architect office or construction company.

 Popular Careers: Training Consultant, Teaching Aide, Safety Specialist